jonathanchaffer/boerigter-center-app/README.md

 This project also uses API keys to access certain data, which should be contained in a [`.env`](.env) file in the root directory.
 This file is purposely gitignored so no API keys are accessible in the public repository, so you will have to add it yourself – check with [Mike Jipping](jipping@hope.edu) for the required contents of the file.

 Finally, once everything is set up, open a terminal and run `npm start`.
-Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view a development version of the app in the browser.
 The page will automatically reload if you make any edits, and you will see any lint errors in the console.

 ## Deploying Code